homataheri/ECON407_2018/syllabus.md

   - The McCall Job Search Model
   - A Stochastic Optimal Growth Model
   - The Income Fluctuation Problem
-  - The Permanent Income Model: I
-  - The Permanent Income Model: II
 - Multiple Agent Models
   - Lake Model of Unemployment
   - Introduction to Asset Pricing
-- Topics in Data Science
-  - Dataframes
-  - Linear regressions
-  - More (Time-permitting)...